Welcome to The Craftsman Bungalow!

 Photo Essay: The Many Faces and Styles of Cleveland’s Grand Old Arts & Crafts Homes

 On a recent business trip to Cleveland, I had some free time one afternoon to check out the city’s rich history of Arts & Crafts homes.
-I recalled a great article in the Spring 2012 issue of American Bungalow that...
+I recalled a great article in the Spring 2012 issue of American Bungalow that featured the Cleveland Heights neighborhood situated just a few miles east of downtown.
+Armed with...

 The Ugly Hutch and The Beautiful Stairway That Hid Behind It: Part II